udbhas22/TF_MULTIVENDOR/cisco_infra/README_CISCO_INFRA.md

 # Cisco Infrastructure (ACFW-2.0) - Terraform Deployment

-This Terraform configuration provisions the Cisco infrastructure (as part of ACFW-2.0 project) in AWS.
+This Terraform configuration provisions the Cisco infrastructure in AWS.
 It references the `shared_infra` state for VPC, subnets, and security groups, and deploys:

 - Cisco virtual machines (with management and private interfaces)
 - A Cisco firewall with multiple ENIs